justnonamenoname/lifeticle/readme.txt

 1) Not fundamental - it is possibly explained through other phenomena.
 2) Fundamental - it cannot be explained through other phenomena.
 Trying to prove fundamentality means proving that explanation is impossible and that no other phenomenon exists that could make qualia non-unique.
-To prove non-fundamentality, it is sufficient to provide an example of a phenomenon from which qualia could arise; this serves as the starting point for fundamentality.
+To prove non-fundamentality, it is enough to provide an example of a phenomenon from which qualia could arise; that is, the starting point is fundamentality.
 The search for an example of an entity is behind those who wish to attempt to prove that qualia are not fundamental and not unique.
 In the case of fundamentality, it is impossible to find such an example and prove non-fundamentality.
 If we assume that emergence (the presence of properties in a system that are not inherent in its individual components) can create qualia, signals in the brain must still converge at a single particle via the method of generating qualia; otherwise, a binding problem arises, which makes the question of emergence meaningless.